 Switch Vegetable Oil with Butter

 Most homemade cookies usually use butter instead of vegetable oil.
 This is because most vegetable oils are neutral in flavor and low in fats.
 Butter, on the other hand, is full of fat and flavor.
-Adding butter into the mix instead of vegetable oil will boost the flavor of your peanut butter cookies significantly.
+Adding butter to the mix instead of vegetable oil will significantly boost your peanut butter cookies’ flavor.

 The texture of the cookies will change if you use this trick.
 Butter will make the cookies a bit thinner and will give them a crispy texture.
 Each bite will taste much more like a traditional peanut butter cookie than one from a box.